benjaminpiccarreta/NISTIR-8112/NISTIR_Cover_Front.md

 | **Verification Frequency** |The frequency at which the Attribute Provider will re-verify the attribute| Any |
 | **Data Processing** | Describes the basis for processing attributes and attribute values | Any |

 * **Attribute Value Metadata (AVM)** - These elements focus on the asserted value for the attribute.
 Following the same example as above, the attribute value would be the actual height.
 A possible AVM for the height could be the name of the originating organization that provisioned the height, for example the DMV in the subject's home state.
-This schema provides a set of AVM, proposed values for those metadata fields, and rationale for their inclusion.
+This schema in Table 2 provides a set of AVM, proposed values for those metadata fields, and rationale for their inclusion.